 Assistant Professor of Medicine

-Program Driector, Emory Interventional Pulmonary Fellowship
+Program Director, Emory Interventional Pulmonary Fellowship

-Director, Interventional Pulmonary at Emory University Hospital Midtown
+Director, Interventional Pulmonary at Emory Healthcare

 Dr. Berkowitz completed his medical residency at Harvard University in Cambridge, MA and did his pulmonary-critical care fellowship training at Emory University in Atlanta, GA.
 He completed an additional one year of Interventional Pulmonary fellowship training at Harvard University in Boston, MA before returning to Emory to join the Interventional Pulmonary program.